-To define the underlying sample of our investigation we have to clarify what we understand as the kind of "forecaster" we are interested in.
+To define the statistical population of our investigation we have to clarify what we understand as the kind of "forecaster" we are interested in.
 We identified the following criteria to define the group we are aiming at:

-- The institution provides forecasts for the German economy. - The forecasts are of quantitative nature, i.e. at least a prediction for real GDP growth is provided.
+- The institution is based in Germany and provides forecasts for the German economy. - The forecasts are of quantitative nature, i.e. at least a prediction for real GDP growth is provided.
 For example, this criterion rules out, associations, which comment on the current economic situation, but don't provide numbers.
 Also, some commentators on economic policy with a more heterodox theoretical background, such as the Arbeitsgruppe alternative Wirtschaftspolitik (Memorandum-Gruppe) (2016) do not match this criterion. - The forecast is a macroeconomic forecast, i.e. we exclude institutions that provide forecasts for individual sectors, branches, or regions only from our sample.
-For example, neither BITKOM Germany's digital association (2016), which provides forecasts for the IT branch only, nor the Niedersächsisches Institut für Wirtschaftsforschung (NIW) (2016), which provides forecasts for just only one German state, are part of our sample. - The institution forecasts on a regular basis.
-This criterion excludes some individuals, which have been credited for foreseeing the financial crisis like, e.g. Otte (2011).
-We do so, since "false alarms" might be harmful for economic policy as well. - We refer to business cycle forecasts.
+For example, neither BITKOM Germany's digital association (2016), which provides forecasts for the IT branch only, nor the Niedersächsisches Institut für Wirtschaftsforschung (NIW) (2016), which provides forecasts for only one German state, are part of our sample. - The institution forecasts on a regular basis.
+This criterion excludes some individuals, which have been credited for foreseeing the financial crisis like, e.g. Otte (2011). - We refer to short-run, i.e. mostly to one-year-ahead or at best two-year-ahead forecasts.
 In other words, the forecasts have to be made at least at annual frequency and refer to the economic situation in the coming period. - We refer to forecasts that are at least in part offered as a public good.
 Some institutions provide a detailed explanation of the forecasts only for their customers, but are counted in public rankings with their "headline" numbers of, say, real GDP growth.
 Our net-based search strategy, however, will miss firms that provides their forecasts exclusively for their customers, although we are not aware of such a firm.
-Generally, since media coverage is arguably very important as a marketing tool, we are quite confident that we have not missed an important part of the forecasting industry. - In contrast to previous related studies, our basic statistical unit are not the forecasting institutions, but the individual forecasters.
-This renders it possible to collect information over forecasting processes, the motivations of forecasters and the like. - We refer to currently active forecasters.
+Generally, since media coverage is arguably very important as a marketing tool, we are quite confident that we have not missed an important part of the forecasting industry. - In contrast to previous studies, our basic statistical unit are not the forecasting institutions, but the individual forecasters.
+This renders it possible to collect information over forecasting processes, the motivations of forecasters and the like. - We refer to currently active forecasters.4